-Source models are built from components which are linked, through adding nodes and links, to represent the system to be modelled.
+IQQM models are built from components which are linked, through adding nodes and links, to represent the system to be modelled (Simons et.al.
+1996).
 There are many types of nodes to represent places where water can be added, diverted, stored, and recorded (for reporting) in a model, including: